 Can I take vitamin C while breastfeeding?

-Recommend normal RDA (100mg/day) in mothers, and avoid excessively high oral doses.
-Avoid intravenous [through a vein] vitamin C during breastfeeding, or in those cases where it is used, mothers should avoid breastfeeding, pump and discard milk, for a minimum of 12-24 hours after therapy.
+Avoid intravenous vitamin C during breastfeeding, or in those cases where it is used, mothers should avoid breastfeeding, pump and discard milk, for a minimum of 12-24 hours after therapy.

-If you want to take higher than recommended doses, discuss this with your health professional who will be able to advise you based on the amount of vitamin C already in your diet, any medical conditions you have and any medications or supplements you already take.
+Although side effects are only said to be seen with very high doses of vitamin C supplements e.g. 1800 mg per day (Infant Risk Centre, 2017) or higher6, and that the breast appears to regulate the levels in breast milk, therapeutic levels are not recommended during lactation according to my available resources (Medsmilk, 2017).
+If you do want to take higher than recommended doses of supplemental vitamin C, discuss this with your health professional who will be able to advise you based on the amount of vitamin C already in your diet, any medical conditions you have and any medications or supplements you already take.

 Safety of vitamin C